physrisk/website-source/articles/2022/formant-two-envelope-problem.md

 Slug: formant-two-envelope-problem
 Status: draft

 Imagine a simple game.
-You are presented two envelope and ask to choose one of them.
-You are shown that the envelope you have selected contains
+You are presented two envelopes and asked to choose one of them.
+Then you are shown that the envelope you have selected contains
 \\\( x \\\) monies.
 Then you are told that the other envelope contains either
 \\\( 10 x \\\) or \\\( \frac{x}{10} \\\) monies (with equal probabilities).
 Should you open the other envelope and take the monies in it?
 Or should you